 “6 cups thinly sliced, peeled apples (6 medium)”

-Doing so gives Google all of the information it needs to pull the following information from your webpage and format it in the visually appealing way:
+Doing so gives Google all of the information it needs to pull the following information from your webpage and format it in a visually appealing way:

-Articles and blog posts are another common webpage type that can benefit from structured data.
-Article schema allows you to suggest to Google which headline, publication date and image should appear in the search result for that piece of content.
+Articles and blog posts are other common webpage types that can benefit from structured data.
+Article schema allows you to suggest to Google which headline, publication date, and image should appear in the search result for that piece of content.